 In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements-Going Concern".
 Currently, there is no guidance in U.S. GAAP about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern or to provide related footnote disclosures.
 The amendments require management to assess an entity's ability to continue as a going concern by incorporating and expanding upon certain principles that are currently in U.S. auditing standards.
-Specifically, the amendments (1) provide a definition of the term substantial doubt, (2) require an evaluation every reporting period including interim periods, (3) provide principles for considering the mitigating effect of management's plans, (4) require certain disclosures when substantial doubt is alleviated as a result of consideration of management's plans, (5) require an express statement and other disclosures when substantial doubt is alleviated, and (6) require an assessment for a period of one year after the date that the financial statements are issued (or available to be issued).
+Specifically, the amendments (1) provide a definition of the term substantial doubt, (2) require an evaluation every reporting period including interim periods, (3) provide principles for considering the mitigating effect of management's plans, (4) require certain disclosures when substantial doubt is alleviated as a result of consideration of management's plans, (5) require an express statement and other disclosures when substantial doubt is alleviated as a feasible to be issued).
 The amendments in this ASU are effective for the reporting periods beginning after December 15, 2016 and early application is permitted.
 Management is currently assessing the impact the adoption of ASU 2014-15 will have on our consolidated financial statements.